Fiqh: Components

 Majority of Sunni Muslims view Qiyas as a central Pillar of Ijtihad.
-On the other hand; Zahirites, Ahmad ibn Hanbal, Al-Bukhari, early Hanbalites, etc. rejected Qiyas amongst the Sunnis.
-Similarly, the Shi’a jurists almost unanimously reject both pure reason and analogical reason; viewing both these methods as subjective.
+An example is the ruling of Muhammad, that "a judge should not sit in judgement while angry", whereas reason adds that this extends to hunger or suffering from a painful disease.
+Zahirites, rejected Qiyas unlike the Sunnis.
+The Shi’a believed that all laws are implicitly mentioned in the Quran or the sunnah and can be discovered by the jurists of their tradition.

-The Qur'an gives clear instructions on many issues, such as how to perform the ritual purification (wudu) before the obligatory daily prayers (salat).
+The Qur'an gives instructions on many issues, such as how to perform the ritual purification (wudu) before the obligatory daily prayers (salat).
 On other issues, for example, the Qur'an states one needs to engage in daily prayers (salat) and fast (sawm) during the month of Ramadan but further instructions and details on how to perform these duties can be found in the traditions of Muhammad, so Qur'an and Sunnah are in most cases the basis for (Shariah).

 Some topics are without precedent in Islam's early period.
 In those cases, Muslim jurists (Fuqaha) try to arrive at conclusions by other means.
 Sunni jurists use historical consensus of the community (Ijma); a majority in the modern era also use analogy (Qiyas) and weigh the harms and benefits of new topics (Istislah), and a plurality utilizes juristic preference (Istihsan).
 The conclusions arrived at with the aid of these additional tools constitute a wide array of laws, and its application is called fiqh.
 Thus, in contrast to the sharia, fiqh is not regarded as sacred and the schools of thought have differing views on its details, without viewing other conclusions as sacrilegious.
 This division of interpretation in more detailed issues has resulted in different schools of thought (madh'hab).

 This wider concept of Islamic jurisprudence is the source of a range of laws in different topics that guide Muslims in everyday life.